 Join bands, choirs or orchestras

-If you can read music, you can feel confident turning up to any band practice as you’ll be able to instantly join in.
-There’s nothing quite so amazing as complete strangers coming together for the first time with their instruments, being given a piece of sheet music which they’ve never seen before, and then sitting down together to instantly produce the most beautiful music.
-If someone hadn’t invented a way of putting music down on paper, the great works of Beethoven and Tchaikovsky would have been lost forever.
+If you can read music, you can feel confident turning up to any choir or band practice as you’ll be able to instantly join in.
+There’s nothing quite so amazing as complete strangers coming together for the first time, being given a piece of sheet music which they’ve never seen before, and instantly being able to produce the most beautiful music.
+If someone hadn’t invented a way of putting music down on paper, the great works of composers such as Beethoven and Tchaikovsky would have been lost forever.

 “It’s like learning a new language – one which everyone from Mozart to Zappa could speak!”
-Thom (pupil)
+Thom, student, age 48